Ulster Volunteer Force: Mid- to late 1970s

 In 1974, hardliners staged a coup and took over the Brigade Staff.
 This resulted in a sharp increase in sectarian killings and internecine feuding, both with the UDA and within the UVF itself.
 Some of the new Brigade Staff members bore nicknames such as "Big Dog" and "Smudger".
 Beginning in 1975, recruitment to the UVF, which until then had been solely by invitation, was now left to the discretion of local units.

 The UVF's Mid-Ulster Brigade carried out further attacks during this same period.
 These included the Miami Showband killings of 31 July 1975 – when three members of the popular showband were killed, having been stopped at a fake British Army checkpoint outside Newry in County Down.
 Two members of the group survived the attack and later testified against those responsible.
 Two UVF members, Harris Boyle and Wesley Somerville, were accidentally killed by their own bomb while carrying out this attack.
-Two of those later convicted (James McDowell and Thomas Crozier) were also serving members of the Ulster Defence Regiment (UDR), a part-time, locally recruited regiment of the British Army.
+Two of those later convicted (James McDowell and Thomas Crozier) were also serving members of the Ulster Defence Regiment (UDR), a regular Army regiment consisting of Northern Irish reservists.

 From late 1975 to mid-1977, a unit of the UVF dubbed the Shankill Butchers (a group of UVF men based on Belfast's Shankill Road) carried out a series of sectarian murders of Catholic civilians.
 Six of the victims were abducted at random, then beaten and tortured before having their throats slashed.
 This gang was led by Lenny Murphy.
 He was shot dead by the IRA in November 1982, four months after his release from the Maze Prison.